osisoft/AVEVA-Adapter-MQTT-Docs/V1/PI-Adapter-for-MQTT-overview/pi-adapter-for-mqtt-principles-of-operation.md

 #### MQTT Sparkplug B data types

-The following table lists MQTT Sparkplug B variable types that the adapter collects data from and types of streams that will be created.
+The following table lists MQTT Sparkplug B variable types that the adapter collects data from and the types of streams that will be created.

 | MQTT Sparkplug B data type | Stream data type |
 |----------------------------|------------------|